 When you perform IntelliSnap backup operations and backup copy operations for a virtualization client that uses Indexing Version 2, some options are different from the options that are available with Indexing Version 1.

-- With Indexing Version 2, trigger backup copy operations through a storage policy.
+- With Indexing Version 2, configure a storage policy to control backup copy operations.
 The storage policy should use a backup copy schedule or schedule policy to process all of the parent and child jobs for a backup copy operation.

 For the storage policy, ensure that VM clients that might need to be restored are not skipped for backup copy operations.
 You can only restore VMs from a backup copy that was performed for the VM client.
 If a backup copy operation runs against only the parent subclient, data for VMs are not written to the copy, and you cannot restore the VMs from the copy.

 The same considerations apply when performing an auxiliary copy operation to create a secondary copy for a streaming backup.